orlandoalvareza/react-contacts-app/README.md

    ```bash
    npm install
    ```

+4. You need to add your own database URL in util/http.js and replace it with the URL in the file

-4. Start the development server:
+5. Start the development server:
    ```bash
     npm start
    ```

-5. Open your web browser and visit http://localhost:3000 to use the app locally.
+6. Open your web browser and visit http://localhost:3000 to use the app locally.

 ## Usage